netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

    its fair share at a bottleneck link traversed by more than one of its subflows.".

-This can be avoided in PANs through link-level analysis of flows and selecting paths that do not create or share a bottleneck link.
+This can be avoided in PANs, such as SCION, through link-level analysis of paths and selecting paths that do not share a bottleneck link.
-This avoids the need for traditional Coupled Congestion Control.
-Instead, this bottleneck knowledge may be used to effectively use separate congestion control for each path, or at least let coupled congestion control focus on known bottlenecks links.
+Instead, this bottleneck knowledge can be used to effectively use separate congestion control for each path.

-Note that in the case of SCION, it uses different paths from IP.
-While some of the links may carry both IP and SCION traffic, the SCION traffic typically has its own bandwidth allocation.
+Alternatively, a CC algorithm could be employed that focuses on known shared shared links (which may be bottlenecks).

 There are several congestion control algorithms proposed in literature, e.g. LIA, OLIA, BALIA and RSF.
 These combine congestion control with